Waheed9002/AR-Hiking-App/README.md

 - **Permissions**: The app requires permissions for camera access, location services, and internet connectivity.

 ## Contribution
-Contributions to the development of this app are welcome.
+Contributions to this app are welcome.
 Please fork the repository, make your changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.